Feral the Book

 About the time I’d intended to be pushing a stroller home from the park, I now hauled a hole-punched box from the car.
 I felt it shifting in my hands as I walked into the house, redistributing a slight weight back and forth against the cardboard sides as if bravely attempting to flip itself from my grip in a dramatic escape attempt.

-Especially in the anemic words, “Sorry for your loss.”
+Especially in those anemic words, “Sorry for your loss.”

 Loss softened up the edges, a cop-out, I thought, a polite way to tip-toe around the rough ugliness of a death still living on inside me.
 And always left unspoken were the critical parts that came with it.
 Loss?
 Of my baby, of my pregnancy, yes — but of what else?
 My appetite?
 My faith in God?
 My confidence as an adult?
 My belief in things working out for the best?